 applicants own expense and upon the written approval of the owner of the improvements and

-107.4 Termination of approval: The code official is hereby authorized to
+108.4 Termination of approval: The code official is hereby authorized to terminate such

-for a temporary structure and to order the demolition of any such construction at his discretion,
+for a temporary structure and to order the demolition of any such construction at the officials

 other building operation shall not be issued until the fees prescribed in this section shall have

-nor shall an amendment to a permit necessitating an additional fee be approved until the
+jurisdiction, nor shall an amendment to a permit necessitating an additional fee be approved until

 New construction (one- and two-family only):